-- 4. Funding for the above mentioned plans and programs will be determined as follows: - (i) funding for the Legal Services Plan in an amount sufficient for the administration of and the provision of benefits required under the Legal Services Plan, - (ii) funding for the Unifor Leadership Training Program (P.E.L.) will be provided in the amount of \$0.14 per hour worked. - (iii) funding for research, leadership and development activities of the Union will be provided in the amount of \$0.05 per hour worked, - (iv) funding for programs and activities of the Training Review Committee will be provided pursuant to the letter between the parties, - (v) funding for the Social Justice Fund in the amount of \$0.06 per hour worked, - (vi) funding for the Retirees Fund in the amount of \$0.03 per hour worked. - (vii) funding for the Skilled Trades Fund in the amount of \$0.05 per hour worked. - (viii) funding for the Dependent Children Scholarship Program, - (ix) funding for the Child Care program. - 5.
-The parties agree that in the event that the Special Contingency Fund balance is insufficient to provide funding for the above mentioned plans and programs as required in paragraph 4, the amount of required funding in excess of the Special Contingency Fund balance will be recovered as an offset against future Special Contingency Fund accruals. - As of the end of this Collective Agreement period, the parties would negotiate the usage of any balance then remaining in the Special Contingency Fund.
+- 4. Funding for the above mentioned plans and programs will be determined as follows: - (i) funding for the Legal Services Plan in an amount sufficient for the administration of and the provision of benefits required under the Legal Services Plan, - (ii) funding for the Unifor Leadership Training Program (P.E.L.) will be provided in the amount of fourteen cents (\$0.14) per hour worked, - (iii) funding for The Health and Safety Fund in the amount of five cents (\$0.05) per hour worked, - (iv) funding for programs and activities of the Training Review Committee will be provided pursuant to the letter between the parties, - (v) funding for the Social Justice Fund in the amount of six cents (\$0.06) per hour worked, - (vi) funding for the Retirees Fund in the amount of three cents (\$0.03) per hour worked, - (vii) funding for the Skilled Trades Fund in the amount of five cents (\$0.05) per hour worked, - (viii) funding for the Dependent Children Scholarship Program, - (ix) funding for the Child Care program. - (x) funding for the Research Leadership and Development Fund in the amount of one cent (\$0.01) per hour worked. - 5.
+The parties agree that in the event that the Special Contingency Fund balance is insufficient to provide funding for the above mentioned plans and programs as required in paragraph 4, the amount of required funding in excess of the Special Contingency Fund balance will be recovered as an offset against future Special Contingency Fund accruals.

+As of the end of this Collective Agreement period, the parties would negotiate the usage of any balance then remaining in the Special Contingency Fund.
-Yours very truly,

-FORD MOTOR COMPANY

-OF CANADA, Limited
+Yours very truly, FORD MOTOR COMPANY OF CANADA, Limited Steve Majer Vice President, Human Resources

-R.J.
-Kantautas

-Vice President,

-Human Resources
+APPENDIX V

-APPENDIX V MEMORANDUM OF UNDERSTANDING TEMPORARY PART-TIME EMPLOYEES
+MEMORANDUM OF UNDERSTANDING TEMPORARY PART-TIME EMPLOYEES